VoxLogicA-Project/VoxLogicA-UI/docs/viewmodels.md

 # StateManager ViewModel

 **General Description:**
-A viewmodel managing the entire application state, extending BaseViewModel.
+A viewmodel managing the entire application state.
 It handles saving, loading, and synchronizing state across all other viewmodels, with support for persistence to localStorage.

 _State Properties:_